 Travel cards let you load Australian dollars, exchange Aussie dollars to euros and lock in a rate so you can spend without paying an additional cost for currency conversion (3% on most credit cards and debit cards).
 Although you miss out on the currency conversion fee, you’ll pay either when you first load the card with money, or each subsequent load thereafter, when you make a withdrawal from an ATM, and some of these cards even actually charge you for ‘inactivity’.
 There are a number of countries in the EU which have not yet adopted the Euro, for example Hungary, the Czech Republic and Poland.
 Compare other travel money products if you’re travelling to these countries as well as Belgium.
 The fee for currency conversion can be almost double what’s charged on a credit card when you spend using a currency not loaded on a prepaid travel card.

 Using debit card

 A travel debit card provides the following features: no charge for currency conversion when you transact in euros and no international ATM withdrawal fee.
 There’s one account which provides both of these features, the Citibank Plus Transaction Account.
-The Citibank account is free as well as there are no establishment fee or ongoing fees.
+The Citi account is free as well as there are no establishment fee or ongoing fees.

 - Tip: Make sure you tell your bank about your travel plans.
 As a security measure, your cards may be blocked after the first overseas transaction if you don’t.